jdcbautista/garyCoffey.github.io/_posts/tutorials/2020-05-25-building-portfolio.md

 Let's add a new folder named *_layouts* at the root.
 I have linked the [Jekyll docs for layouts](https://jekyllrb.com/docs/layouts/) a few times above.
 If you haven't done so yet, please take a minute to browse through them.

 Glad to have you back.
 Ok now let's add a file in the new *_layouts* folder named *default.html*.
-Inside of that folder, lets paste in the followin HTML code:
+Inside of that folder, lets paste in the following html code:

 ```html
   <html lang="{{ site.lang | default: "en-US" }}">
     <head>
       <meta charset="UTF-8">